svileng/announcements/README.md

 # announcements

 The Announcements gem provides an easy way to publish short messages in your views, which the user can then hide permanently.
-It is influenced by the gem `paul_revere` by thoughtbot, but is much much simpler - no partials used, 'type' attribute for different types of announcements, and others.
+It was influenced by the gem `paul_revere` by thoughtbot, but unlike `paul_revere`, `announcements` doesn't use partials (instead, there is a single helper method which you can customise) and is a bit more flexible (you have an additional 'type' attribute by default).

 ## Quick start

-1. Requirements: rails >= 3.1.0 and jquery
+1. Requirements: rails >= 3.1.0 and jquery-rails
 2. Add `gem 'announcements'` to your Gemfile and run `bundle`
 3. Run `rails g announcements:install`
 4. Use `<%= announce Announcement.newest %>` in your views to display the latest announcement